Partha248/TMDB_movie_recommender_engine/README.md

   - **Open the folder in a code editor like VS Code or PyCharm.**

 ### Step 4: Install Required Libraries
   - **Make sure you have the necessary libraries installed.
-Run the following command in your cmd terminal:**
+Run the following command in your cmd terminal :**
-   **'pip install numpy pandas sklearn nltk pickle streamlit requests'**
+   **'pip install numpy pandas scikit-learn nltk pickle streamlit requests'**

 ### Step 5: Run Jupyter Notebook
   - **Open the .ipynb file in a code editor and update the .csv file path to match the dataset's location on your PC.**
    **This ensures that the file can be read into a pandas dataframe.**
    **Run the .ipynb file using Jupyter Notebook.
-It will create two pickle files:**
+It will create two pickle files :**
    **"movies_df_to_dict.pkl" and "similarity_obj.pkl" in the same folder.**

 ### Step 6: Run the Web App